Nwinch1512/09-weekly-meal-planner/README.md

 ## Description

-This repo contains all files related to the week 9 group project which was to create a meal planner.
+This repo contains all files related to the meal planner project created by NCS Coding.

 We were motivated to build the meal planner app to enable people to search for recipes based on requirements they can define.
 The app is inclusive to those with allergies or following restricted diets as it allows people to exclude specific ingredients.